-If the Compliance Officer, or Committee Designee, or Compliance Committee discovers credible evidence of misconduct from any source and, after a reasonable inquiry by Cape Atlantic I.N.K.'s legal counsel, has reason to believe that the misconduct may violate criminal, civil or administrative law, Cape Atlantic I.N.K., through the Executive Director, shall report the existence of such misconduct to the appropriate government authority.
-Cape Atlantic I.N.K. shall endeavor to make its report within a reasonable period after confirming the existence of such misconduct, with the understanding that such reports should be made no later than sixty (60) days after such a confirmation.
-Any report of misconduct to the government should be made in accordance with an established policy of Cape Atlantic I.N.K., which policy is consistent with Cape Atlantic I.N.K.'s legal obligations and interests.
+If the Compliance Officer or Compliance Committee discovers credible evidence of misconduct from any source and, after a reasonable inquiry by the Organization's legal counsel, has reason to believe that the misconduct may violate criminal, civil or administrative law, the Organization, through the Executive Director, shall report the existence of such misconduct to the appropriate government authority.
+The Organization shall endeavor to make its report within a reasonable period after confirming the existence of such misconduct, with the understanding that such reports should be made no later than sixty (60) days after such a confirmation.
+Any report of misconduct to the government should be made in accordance with an established policy of the Organization, which policy is consistent with the Organization's legal obligations and interests.